adamsilver/fdpb/03-Book-A-Flight.md

 ```

-#### Browsers lacking support for date inputs
+#### What about browsers that lacking support?

 Browsers that don't support date inputs will degrade into a text box, which may be sufficient.
-This is one of the advantages of Progressive Enhancement.
+This is one of the many advantages of Progressive Enhancement.
 We can choose to degrade gracefully.
 Or, we can decide to provide a more enhanced fallback.

-As choosing dates is integral to booking a flight online, the degraded solution isn't really suitable.
-We'll build a custom date picker component, but only when browsers don't support the native date input.
-To do this, we need to detect support
+As choosing dates is integral to booking a flight online, the degraded solution isn't really as good as we'd like.
+Choosing a date should be as easy as possible for as many people as possible who are using the flight booking service.
+Perhaps this will change in the future as support for the native input gets better.
+But more on this shortly.

+For now, we'll create a date picker component.
+The first problem though, is that we don't want browsers who support the native input to show users the custom component.
+In which case, we'll need to detect support:

 ```Javascript
 function supportsDateInput() {